DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 - Click the button that says "Manage Gameplay Tags"
 - Click the dropdown for `Narrative` and then Click on `Flags`.
 This selects the `Flags` category as the parent for all the new flags you create.
 - Then, click the `+` button at the top left to create a new flag
+- Name the flag whatever you want
+	- Make sure the name starts with `Narrative.Flags.`
+	- Make sure the "Source" file is `DefaultGameplayTags.ini`